History of Apple Inc.: Early-mid-1990s

 In the late 1980s, Apple's fiercest technological rivals were the Amiga and Atari ST platforms.
 But computers based on the IBM PC were far more popular than all three, and by the 1990s, they finally had a comparable GUI thanks to Windows 3.0, and were out-competing Apple.

 Apple's response to the PC threat was a profusion of new Macintosh lines including Quadra, Centris, and Performa.
 These new lines were marketed poorly by what was now "arguably one of the worst-managed companies in the industry".
 There were too many models, differentiated by very minor graduations in technical specifications.
 The profusion of arbitrary model numbers confused consumers and hurt Apple's reputation for simplicity.
 Resellers like Sears and CompUSA often failed to sell or even competently display these Macs.
 Inventory grew as Apple consistently underestimated demand for popular models and overestimated demand for others.

 In 1991, Apple partnered with long-time competitor IBM and Motorola to form the AIM alliance, with the ultimate goal to create a revolutionary new computing platform, known as PReP, using IBM and Motorola hardware and Apple software.
 As the first step, Apple started the Power Macintosh line in 1994, using PowerPC processors from Motorola and IBM.
 The RISC architecture of these processors differed substantially from the Motorola 68000 series architecture used by previous Macs.
 Parts of Apple's operating system were rewritten to allow some older Mac software to run in emulation on the PowerPC series.
 In 1993, Apple released the Newton, an early personal digital assistant (PDA).

-Apple by the mid-1990s was nonetheless in such serious difficulty that Fortune in February 1996 wrote "the company that invented the personal computer will likely disappear".
+Apple by the mid-1990s was nonetheless in such serious difficulty that CFO Jim Graziano in 1995 asked the board of directors to find a buyer because the company was no longer financially viable, and quit when the board refused.
+Fortune in February 1996 wrote "the company that invented the personal computer will likely disappear".
 Noting that by the time readers received the magazine the company might be acquired by Sun Microsystems or Philips Electronics, Fortune said that $1,000 invested in Apple stock ten years earlier would be worth $2,900, compared to $22,000 in Compaq.

-Aware of its lack of scale, Apple had by then repeatedly sought larger partners for a decade.
+Contributing to Apple's problems was its inability to manufacture enough PowerPC-based Macintoshes to meet demand.
+Aware of the company's lack of scale, Apple had by then repeatedly sought larger partners for a decade.
 It almost persuaded Digital Equipment Corporation (DEC) to have the former manage the latter's personal computer business; it refused IBM's offer to purchase the company, but later unsuccessfully sought another IBM offer; and at one point was "hours away" from an acquisition by Sun, one of several attempts by Sun to buy the company.
 Markkula said during Sun merger negotiations, "Since 1986, we held serious discussions with DEC, Kodak, Sony, Sun, Compaq, IBM, and other companies I'd rather not name now.
 They were very thoughtful discussions.
 We considered everything from 'Let's trade technology' to 'Let's put the companies together' with each one of them".